cockroachdb/docs/src/current/cockroachcloud/quickstart.md

 docs_area: get_started
 ---

-This page shows you how to deploy a CockroachDB cluster on CockroachDB {{ site.data.products.standard }} (free for a 30-day trial for your first cluster), connect to it using a sample workload, and run your first query.
+This page shows you how to use free trial credit to deploy a CockroachDB cluster on CockroachDB {{ site.data.products.standard }} (Preview), connect to it using a sample workload, and run your first query.

 ## Create a free trial cluster